-- Don’t lie about GPA on resume (if you’d like more information about that, visit EduReviewer); nowadays, that’s not even essential, so just keep it for yourself unless the company requests it.
+- Don’t lie about your GPA on your resume (if you’d like more information about that, visit EduReviewer); nowadays, that’s not even essential, so just keep it for yourself unless the company requests it.

 - Why?
 Because this will make your CVs more appealing to the hiring managers, especially if you’re submitting through a platform of some sort, doing it will certainly help you score higher at the software.